serika-dev/Terms-Privacy/Privacy.md

 - **API Settings**: Custom API configurations related to third-party integrations like OpenAI.
 - **Promotions and Subscriptions**: Details regarding promotional codes redeemed, premium status, and related expiry dates.
 - **Voice Data**: The Audio Samples you provide for us to train a voice model on.
+- **Date of Birth (Age)**: Your date of birth for age verification and compliance purposes.
+- **Content Preferences**: Your preference regarding viewing Not Safe For Work (NSFW) content.
+- **Developer API Keys**: Information about whether you have created or requested a developer API key.

 **2. Legal Bases for Processing Your Data**